-While the Deep Space collective has not received state funding until now, it advocated the introduction of “innovative digital tools” to connect visitors to the history of the place and of those who fell during the war.
+While the Deep Space project has not received state funding until now, it advocated the introduction of “innovative digital tools” to connect visitors to the history of the place and of those who fell during the war.

 Because what many deplore, above all, is that the monument is today as imagined and dreamed by the dictator Franco.
 “Nothing has changed, so it’s actually a monument to the glory of ‘Crusade'”, as designated by the dictator.
-Built by political prisoners of the Caudillo, among others, this monument first welcomed fallen Nationalist soldiers before Franco decided to integrate also the remains of Republicans.
+Built by political prisoners of the Caudillo, among others, this monument first welcomed fallen Nationalist soldiers before Franco decided to also integrate the remains of Republicans.

-Only the two camps are not equally treated at the Valle de los Caídos.
+Only the two sides are not equally treated at the Valle de los Caídos.
 “The Nationalists are buried there with the honors and especially the agreement of their families.
 The remains of the Republicans have been recovered from mass graves without anyone obviously asking for the consent of anyone” explains Christophe Barret to HuffPost.
-What to do, then, with these buried bodies that see thousands of nostalgics of the Franco regime go by each year?
+What to do, then, with these buried bodies that see thousands of nostalgic of the Franco regime go by each year?